sindresorhus/terminal-image/readme.md

 ### terminalImage.gifBuffer(imageBuffer, options?)
 ### terminalImage.gifFile(filePath, options?)

-Returns a function that stops gif playback when called.
+A function that can be called to stop the GIF animation.

 #### options